 Visualizing how your cutting instructions (g-code file) are going to play out before executing them on your machine is very valuable.
 It can help you to to verify that the machine is going to cut out your project in the way that you expect it to.
 Most CAM or Interface software will have built-in g-code visualization for this reason, either showing the line that the cutting tool will follow or rendering a full 3D view of how the material is going to be cut away.

 This page exists in the case that your current software isn’t offering you good visualization.
 If this is the case, you can either change one of your current software packages to one that does, or you could use a separate program.
 We’ve tested out a handful of standalone programs that you can consider in order to bridge this visualization gap:

 Allows for files to be drag-and-dropped right into the window or you can copy/paste the g-code in.
 Highlights tool movement based on the selected line, and provides cutting bounds and estimated cutting time for your file.

 Fast and easy to open and view files.
 Allows you to play the cutting path of the tool through 3D space.

-Allows for easy line-by-line visualization, provides g-code statistics, g-code coulouring, path selection, and measurement between toolpaths.
+Allows for easy line-by-line visualization, provides g-code statistics, g-code colouring, path selection, and measurement between tool paths.
 The primary downside is that the software runs quite slowly which makes it less user friendly.